Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

 These matrix elements can be evaluated using the generalized Wick's theorem, in a similar way as it is done for the average energy.
 Following the direction of steepest descent on this manifold by a step size of $\eta$, we obtain in the next step of the iteration, the following wave function

-The resulting HFB coefficients of $|\Phi_{1}\rangle$ have to be orthogonalized [for details see \cite{(Egi82a)}].
+The resulting HFB coefficients of $|\Phi_{1}\rangle$ have to be orthogonalized [for details see \citeasnoun{(Egi82a)}].
 Calculating the new projected energy $E_{1}^{I}$ and changing the step size $\eta$ in the next step accordingly, the minimum of the projected energy surface can be found without diagonalizing any matrix.
 This method is particularly useful, if one wants to minimize the energy surface with additional constraints.
 In this case the method of Lagrange multipliers is used, where the total gradient is projected onto the gradient along the hyper-surface determined by the constraining operator.
 The speed of convergence of this method can be considerably improved by using the conjugate gradient method~\cite{(Egi95a)}.

 It is evident that the gradient method can only be applied for cases, where the final solution corresponds to a minimum in the energy surface.
-In all the applications of Covariant Density Functional Theory, the solution of the corresponding mean-field equations of motion do not correspond to a minimum, but rather to a saddle point on the energy surface, because on the manifold of product states formed by Dirac spinors, there is always the direction of mixing in negative energy solutions, which leads to lower energies.
-In practical applications with subsequent diagonalizations of the relativistic HFB Hamiltonian \cite{Kucharek1991_ZPA339-23} this direction in excluded by using the no-sea approximation for the calculations of the densities and currents in the next step of the iteration.
+In all the applications of the Covariant Density Functional Theory, see {\Sec}~\ref{Relativistic_EDFs}, because of the "no-sea approximation", the solution of the corresponding mean-field equations do not correspond to a minimum, but rather to a saddle point on the energy surface.
+In this case, the projected HFB equations are more useful.

-\underline{ Projected HFB Equations } Within the HF and HFB theory, there exists a one-to-one correspondence between the product state $|\Phi\rangle$ and the corresponding one-body density matrices $\rho_{nn^{\prime}}$ and $\kappa_{nn^{\prime}}$ in Eq.~(\ref{eq:72}).
-Therefore the HF Hamiltonian $\hat{h}$, which is diagonalized by the HF equations